just-install/just-install/README.md

 ## Credits

-Cube icon derived from the one available from [Ionicons](http://ionicons.com/).
+The cube icon is derived from the one available from [Ionicons](http://ionicons.com/).